Velocidex/velociraptor-docs/content/blog/2023/2023-05-05-release-notes-0.6.9/_index.md

 ---
 title: "Velociraptor 0.6.9 Release"
 description: |
-   Velociraptor Release 0.6.9 is now in Release Candidate.
+   Velociraptor Release 0.6.9 is now LIVE!
    This post discusses some of the new features.

 tags: